Skip to content

 Claude Code–specific implementation.
 For the tool-agnostic pattern, see Layer Agent Instructions by Specificity.

-Claude Code's memory system supports CLAUDE.md files at four scopes, each with a different audience and lifetime:
+Claude Code's memory system supports CLAUDE.md files at four scopes.
+Each scope has a different audience and lifetime:

 Scope Location Shared?
 Covers